Display Accessibility Tools

 2004–2005: Instruments

-A full set of state-of-the-art optical and near-IR imagers and spectrographs were installed, with planning begun for second generation instruments.
+A full set of state-of-the-art optical and near-IR imagers and spectrographs were installed.

 Research with SOAR